Here’s the fact:

 Engagement features 📌

-Both Circle and Mighty Networks provide the ability to host built-in events with live streaming functionalities.
+Both Circle and Mighty Networks let you run live events with streaming.

-Here are some unique features that Circle comes with:
+Here are some cool things that make Circle special:

-• Leaderboard: Ranking system displaying most active members based on activity scores.
+• Leaderboard: Shows your most active members based on their scores.

 Let me explain the activity score and member tags, as these two features are really effective for gamification.